-- 4.1.1 The majority of the impacts of the Proposed Development will be temporary, with ground disturbance required for construction access and the working areas for the OHL towers and poles.
-Potential effects of the Proposed Development on SAC/ Ramsar qualifying features are considered to comprise: - Temporary or permanent direct or indirect loss of Annex I habitats and the habitats and species they support; - Temporary or permanent direct or indirect damage, change and/or fragmentation of Annex I habitats and the habitats and species they support; - Temporary or permanent loss of, modification or disturbance to otter foraging areas and commuting routes; - Accidental damage or destruction of otter setts; - Noise and/or visual disturbance and/or displacement of otter; and - Indirect impacts on otter due to accidental contamination/pollution of groundwater and/or watercourses.
+- 4.1.1 The majority of the impacts of the Proposed Alignment will be temporary, with ground disturbance required for construction access and the working areas for one OHL tower (Tower 21) and a short section of access track.
+The vast majority of the OHL route and steel lattice towers, as well as the CSE compound, UGC and existing wood pole OHL infrastructure to be dismantled is outside the boundary of the SAC / Ramsar.
+Potential effects of the Proposed Alignment on SAC / Ramsar qualifying features are considered to comprise: - Temporary or permanent direct or indirect loss of Annex I habitats and the habitats and species they support; - Temporary or permanent direct or indirect damage, change and/or fragmentation of Annex I habitats and the habitats and species they support; - Temporary or permanent loss of, modification or disturbance to otter foraging areas and commuting routes; - Accidental damage or destruction of otter setts; - Noise and/or visual disturbance and/or displacement of otter; and - Indirect impacts on otter due to accidental contamination/pollution of groundwater and/or watercourses.